-Ecovillages are 'intentional' settlements which support the needs of people for connection, support and contribution as well as the planet through reducing consumption and promoting cooperation.
+Ecovillages are 'intentional' communities which support the needs most people feel for connection with, support from and contribution to their community as well as to the planet through reducing consumption and promoting cooperation.

-We refer to Robert Gilman's definition of an ecovillage, 'A human scale, full-featured settlement in which human activities are harmlessly integrated into the natural world in a way that is supportive of healthy human development and can be successfully continued into the indefinite future."
+One definition of an ecovillage is: 'A human scale, full-featured settlement in which human activities are harmlessly integrated into the natural world in a way that is supportive of healthy human development and can be successfully continued into the indefinite future.'
 (Robert Gilman).

-Narara Ecovillage is a member of the Global Ecovillage Network (GEN).
-Their website might help answer this question through their own definition as well as a long list of various ecovillages around the world.
+Narara Ecovillage (NEV) is a Member of the Global Ecovillage Network (GEN).
+Their website might help answer this question through their own definition as well as a long list of links to many ecovillages around the world.
+You will note that we have lots of 'three letter acronyms' (TLAs!) that people soon get used to.